This article will help you with filing your taxes as a Lyft driver.

 Lyft can’t verify employment, because drivers aren't employees of the company.
 Lyft also can't provide pay stubs or income verification.

-If you need proof of your earnings, you can download your Annual Summary in your Dashboard.
-You can access your weekly summaries anytime.
+If you need proof of your earnings, you can download your Annual Summary or weekly summaries in your Dashboard.

 Your Annual Summary has all your earnings info from last year.